-The Nevada Basin to Range Exchange (BRX) supports, promotes and celebrates rural-urban collaboration through the arts.
-The BRX program is a one year program that includes in person gatherings, intercommunity arts-based exchange activities, and peer to peer mentorship.
+The Nevada Basin to Range Exchange (BRX) supports, promotes and celebrates rural-urban collaboration through arts and culture.
+BRX is a one year program that includes in-person gatherings, intercommunity arts, and cultural exchange activities and peer to peer mentorship.
 BRX aims to:

 Foster relationships between Nevada’s rural and urban communities.